shajan-journal/samples/agent_patterns/docs/current_state.md

 # Implementation Status

+> **Note for AI Readers:** This document describes **what has been completed to date** in this project.
+For the overall architectural design and what's planned, see [docs/architecture.md](architecture.md).
+This reflects the current reality of the implementation.

 ## Testing Directive

 **CRITICAL**: At every implementation step, create a test mechanism to verify the implementation is working correctly.
 Use mocks where dependencies are not yet implemented.
 Each step must be testable in isolation before proceeding to the next.